-Internally, the name of the variable acts as an “alias” to refer to a memory address in the computer, where we will store a value.
+Internally, the variable name acts as an “alias” to refer to a memory address in the computer, where we will store a value.

 Variable Declaration

-When assigning a value to a variable, Python reserves a space in memory to store this value.
+When assigning a value to a variable, Python reserves space in memory to store this value.

 # Assigning values to variables